top of page

 The UnsafeRow has 3 component - [null_bit_set, fixed_length_region, variable_length_region]

 For the representation - [0,1,1800000002,3161], the first value is 0 because we do not have nulls.
 The second component is 1 which represents the integer value 1, stored directly.
-The third value is the offset and length of the string combined and the forth component 3161 is the UTF8String representation of "a1".
+The third hex value is the offset and length values combined and the forth component 3161 is the hex little-endian representation of "a1".

-From now onwards, we will mostly be working with the InternalRow representation.
+From now onward, we will mostly be working with the InternalRow representation.
 Refer this table if you want to associate the InternalRow with the corresponding Dataset Row in later parts of this series.

 val encoder = encoderFor[(Int, String)]